chrisjmckeown/Personal_Diary/README.md

     npm install express
     npm install uuid
     ```
-4. You are done for the setup, run the readme generator using
+4. You are done for the setup, run the server using
     ```
-    node index.js
+    npm run server.js
     ```

 ### Technologies Utilized